billinghamj/mailer-service/_posts/2012-12-29-status-codes.md

 ### Success

-Assuming nothing has gone wrong, these status codes will usually be used:
+These status codes are the most common in responses:

 * `GET`, `PUT`, `DELETE` returns `200 OK` - indicating success
 * `POST` returns `201 Created` - indicating the creation of a new resource